Kahnezzer/OldNewEngland/README.md

 ## Disclaimer
-**If you alter the list it hinders by ability to problem solve issues you may encounter.
-Just tell me you did and I'll still try to help**
+**If you alter the list it hinders by ability to problem solve issues you may encounter.**

 ---